Inclined Retaining Wall

 Gabion Basket Retaining Walls

 Gabion baskets are made from wire baskets using a mesh size between 3mm to 5mm.
-The wire can be made from plain steel coated in zinc and even plastic coated.
-For a greater life span the wire can be made from 3mm stainless steel.
+The wire can be made from plain steel coated in zinc and plastic coated.
+For a greater life span the wire can be made from 3/4mm stainless steel.
 The baskets are assembled on site and filled with rock or stone.
 Construction of gabion walls on site is about 5 times longer than concrete blocks.
-This needs to be concidered when selecting either concrete or gabion walls.
+This needs to be considered when selecting either concrete or gabion walls.
 We can support you in this decision when we understand your project.

 The design table below shows examples of the wall heights and block configurations for a number of gravity retaining walls.

-Inclined Retaining Wall Design Guide
+Inclined Concrete Block Retaining Wall Design Guide

 All indicative information presented in this table is based upon assumed loading and ground conditions and may be subject to change following detailed, site specific design.